 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.

 1. Utah’s oldest national park Zion

 Zion National Park in South Utah was established as early as 1919.
-That makes it the oldest national park on the list with the most beautiful places in Utah.
-And the state’s first national park is certainly something to include on all Utah bucket lists.
+That makes it the oldest park among the five national parks in the state of Utah.

 2. The surreal Monument Valley

 For Monument Valley the state of Utah shares the glory with Arizona.
 This famous red valley among the most scenic places in Utah is located on the border between Southern Utah and Northern Arizona.